 It doesn’t matter what the split is.

 It doesn’t matter what the split is right now.
 What matters is what the split’s going to be tomorrow.
-And next week.
-And next month.
-And next year.
+And next week, next month and next year.

-If your split of good/bad morning routines is currently 10/90, then taking it to 15/85 is a good result.
-That could be as simple as removing a single “hitting the snooze button” bad routine, and implementing a solitary “drink a glass of water before coffee” good routine.
+You see, if your split of good/bad morning routines is currently 10/90, then taking it to 15/85 is a good result.
+In practical terms, that could be as simple as removing a single “hitting the snooze button” bad routine, and implementing a solitary “drink a glass of water before coffee” good routine.

 Your aim needn’t be to eliminate all bad routines from your life.
-It should be to continually move the needle in the right direction, aiming for constant, never-ending improvement of the good/bad ratio.
+Instead, it should be to continually move the needle in the right direction, aiming for constant, never-ending improvement of the good/bad ratio.

 Those are all routines.
 They’re all things that you never used to do, that you now do.
 And you do them on autopilot.

 So, how do you create a morning routine?
-You don’t need to.
-You already HAVE a morning routine.
-You just need to tweak it slightly.
+You don’t need to, because you already HAVE a morning routine.
+Instead, you just need to tweak it slightly.

 Take your existing morning rituals, and change ONE thing – remove ONE negative habit, and add ONE positive one.

-Once this new routine is fully embedded (don’t believe the “science” of it taking 21 days to establish a new routine – it will take as long as it will take!
-I’ve added new routines to my arsenal that have taken immediately, and I’m still battling with other routines that my monkey brain would love to drop after three months (I’m talking to YOU, cold-showers!), then you can think about adding one more tweak to the daily habits.
+Once this new routine is fully embedded (don’t believe the “science” of it taking 21 days to establish a new routine – it will take as long as it will take!), then you can think about adding one more tweak to your daily habits.